How do we Control Oil During the Summer? Plus my very first ever book review.

 On a sunny day in which you’re out shopping, walking or laying out, it

-needs to be reapplied once or twice in the middle of the day.
+needs to be reapplied about every 2-3 hours.
 Previous blog posts talk about sunscreen

 advantages, as well as whether high SPF numbers allow you to not have to